-- Do the Scrum Product Owner Open assessment until you can do it fast and score close to 100% 3 times in a row.
+- Do the Scrum Product Owner Open assessment until you can do it fast and score 100%.

-- Take my Professional Scrum Product Owner I (PSPO I) Practice Assessment.
+- Take our free Professional Scrum Product Owner I (PSPO I) Practice Assessment.
 This offers different questions to the Scrum.org Open assessments so is an additional opportunity to test your knowledge in advance of sitting the real assessment.

 When you are ready to take the assessment for real:

 - Use the link in the email you will have received from Scrum.org

 - Have the Scrum Guide and the Scrum Glossary to hand and use it to look up what you need